 Dog bite laws can be confusing.
 Each city institutes its own rules.
 Some cities require dog owners to use a leash in public and prohibit dogs in specific places.
 Other cities expand on state dog bite laws with additional ordinances or penalties.

-If you don’t know how the laws work in your town, contact one of our Monroe, NC dog bite lawyers.
+If you don’t know how the laws work in your city, contact DeMayo Law Offices.
 We’ll help you determine if you qualify for an insurance claim or lawsuit.
 If someone’s dog attacked you without provocation and you sustained a physical injury, you may be entitled to compensation.

 Injuries Caused by Dog Bites